-G:\RGCwork\Data_slide_update\data\source_data_analysis.xls for calculations
+G:\RGCwork\Data\slide\update\data\source\data\analysis.xls for calculations

-Message: During the last 20 years of the 20th century, the actively practicing physician workforce of the United States grew 78%, with an almost equal percentage growth of primary care physicians and all other types of physicians.
+Message: From 1991-2008, the actively practicing physician workforce of the United States grew 51%, with an almost equal percentage growth of primary care physicians and all other types of physicians.
 The relentless decline of general practice continued, somewhat neutralizing the large growth rate of family physicians.
-When actual numbers, not percentages, are considered, there was a net gain of about 90,000 primary care physicians, accompanied by a net gain of more than 161,000 physicians in other specialties.
+When actual numbers, not percentages, are considered, there was a net gain of about 85,000 primary care physicians, accompanied by a net gain of more than 150,000 physicians in other specialties.
 A belief that this was period in which primary care was dominant-is not supportable.
-Instead, the end of the 20th century witnessed a continuing commitment to non primary care specialties.